T. L. Barrett: Musical career

 In the 1970s, Barrett's congregation included many noteworthy Chicago-area musicians, such as Maurice White and Philip Bailey of Earth, Wind and Fire, Donny Hathaway, and Phil Cohran.
 Barrett, recording as Pastor T.L.
 Barrett and the Youth for Christ Choir, released the album Like a Ship (Without a Sail) in 1971.
 The Youth for Christ Choir, led by Barrett, was an approximately 40-member ensemble of children ages 12 to 19, which grew out of his Tuesday night weekly choir meetings.
 The album featured instrumental contributions from Phil Upchurch, Gene Barge, Charles Pittman, and Richard Evans (of Rotary Connection).
 It was reissued by Light in the Attic Records in 2010 to critical acclaim and praise from musicians such as Jim James and Colin Greenwood.
 Barrett also released several further albums of music over the course of the 1970s, as well as discs of sermons; he also recorded as Rev. T.L.
 Barrett.

 In 2016, Kanye West sampled "Father I Stretch My Hands", from Barrett's 1976 album Do Not Pass Me By, in parts one and two of "Father Stretch My Hands" on his album The Life of Pablo.
 (Barrett's song "Like a Ship" plays over the closing credits of the 2022 documentary jeen-yuhs: A Kanye Trilogy.)
-Also in 2016, Barrett's music was used in an Under Armour commercial directed by Harmony Korine, on the soundtrack to the film Barry, and in the 2017 Almeida Theatre (London) production of Martin Crimp's The Treatment.
+Also in 2016, Barrett's music was used in an Under Armour commercial directed by Harmony Korine, on the soundtrack to the film Barry, in the documentary series Last Chance U, and in the 2017 Almeida Theatre (London) production of Martin Crimp's The Treatment.

 In 2019, Barrett's song "Nobody Knows," from his 1971 album Like a Ship (Without a Sail), was used in an AT&T commercial titled "Roll Up Your Sleeves" and in a trailer for the film Corpus Christi.
 Also in 2019, English musician Richard Ashcroft covered "Like a Ship" in concert and released it as a streaming single titled "Just Like a Ship"; additionally, he performed the song during a live session on Chris Evans's Virgin Radio UK breakfast show.